 Running Start

 Running Start is a summer bridge program for high school graduates who are financially and/or academically underprepared for college.
 Many of them are the first in their family to pursue higher education and benefit tremendously from academic tutoring, peer mentoring, and financial assistance prior to starting as full-time students at SBCC.
+Over 90 percent of students in this highly successful program enroll at SBCC the following fall semester.
 As one participant explained, “In the beginning my grades were not great, and I remember how much it meant to have advisors in the Running Start program who believed in me and cared about my future.”

 Read student stories from Running Start participants.